lucasmaehn/blog_article_packnet-sfm/blog.md

 * How does the velocity supervision impact the performance?
 Can it compete with models that are scaled on ground truth data?
 * How does the method compare to supervised approaches?

 To simplify the table, I've cropped out the most interesting rows.
-Metrics are marked with an error (down = lower is better, up = higher is better):
+Metrics are marked with an arrow (down = lower is better, up = higher is better):

 ![](img/quant-eval.png)